-The Company has a defined benefit gratuity plan governed by the Payment of Gratuity Act, 1972.
+The Company has a defined benefit gratuity plan.
 Every employee who has completed at least five years of service gets a gratuity on departure at 15 days of last drawn salary for each completed year of service.
+The scheme is non funded.

 The present value of obligation is determined based on actuarial valuation using the project unit credit method, which recognises each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
-The obligation is unfunded.